-Even before your first semester of nursing school classes start, you will be OVERWHELMED with the amount of paperwork.
-That’s why I quickly realized I needed to come up with a foolproof system for organizing all of it for easy reference and keeping my sanity intact.
-Turns out, I’m not the only one who realized this…here’s a note I received recently from a reader in St. Louis:
+Even before your first semester of nursing school classes start, you will be OVERWHELMED with the amount of paperwork, which is why I came up with thee easy nursing school paperwork hacks.
+Use these tips to create a foolproof system for organizing all your documents for easy reference and to help keep your sanity intact.
+Feel like you’re the only one drowning in paperwork?
+Here’s a note I received recently from a reader in St. Louis:

 I have a difficult time with organizing my notes, clinical paperwork and secondary resources that I accumulate.
 Is there a systematic way that you approached organizing your paperwork.
 Like did you have multiple binders where one was lecture only, another clinical paperwork and then may another with supplemental mnemonic cartoons and miscellaneous information that you obtained from other sources.
 I’m curious to see how your response on organizing the massive amount of material.
 Thanks again for your dedicated passion to helping other struggling nursing students.